 SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail) are ways for email servers to verify that when they receive a message, it was actually sent by the person identified in the “From” field of the email.
 Correctly verified emails are much less likely to end up in the spam folder.

-Curated will only send mail which has been verified with valid SPF and DKIM configuration.
-This means that when you first open your Curated account, we will send all mail from email@example.com but we’ll use a reply address that you specify in the Curated settings so you can still receive replies from your subscribers.
+Curated will only send mail that has been verified with valid SPF and DKIM configuration.
+This means that when you first open your Curated account, we will send all mail from [email protected] but we’ll use a reply address that you specify in the Curated settings so you can still receive replies from your subscribers.

 For most publications, there’s no need to use your own DKIM and SPF records.
 However, if you’d prefer to send mail using your own SPF and DKIM configuration, this is also supported.
 Once your DNS records are configured correctly and the domain has been verified, your reply address will be used both as the reply and also the sender address.